Celebrate Reykjavík Pride

 Whether you planned your trip around this rainbow splattered, joyous, unabashed love fest, or just showed up by coincidence, it really is the perfect time to appreciate the beauty of this thriving Icelandic queer world.

-Start your prancing around town at Geiri Smart – or Gayri Smart, as it will be known this week – with the official Pride Bubbly Brunch on Saturday.
-For 3,890 ISK, you’ll be feast on a delicious brunch, suitable for omnivores and vegetarians alike, and fill up on fancy mimosas to get you all loose and perky for the day.
+Start your prancing around town at Geiri Smart – or Gayri Smart, as it will be known this week – with the official Pride Bubbly Brunch on Saturday, feast on a delicious brunch, suitable for omnivores and vegetarians alike, and fill up on fancy mimosas to get you all loose and perky for the day.

 If you need some pride in a glass before or after your adventures, head to Kröst in Hlemmur Mathöll who this week are serving up the fanciest glass of bubbly in town – either classic or rosé champagne, with an oversized rainbow straw and topped with pink candy floss.